DevrexLabs/devrexlabs.github.io/docs/proxy/index.md

 _Note.
 This is ugly design and needs reworking_
 ##  Design Considerations
 Keep in mind that query and command results and parameters are cloned.
 All results and arguments have to be serializable.
-Design your model as a facade for your domain and keep it simple!!
+Design your model as a facade for your domain and keep it simple!
 The following code will not do as intended because the object returned by `GetReminder()` is a clone of the real object.

 {% highlight csharp %}
-    //wrong!
-    modelProxy.GetReminder(id).SetCompleted();
+    //wrong! modifying a copy of the object modelProxy.GetReminder(id).SetCompleted();

     //better